ibm-cloud-architecture/refarch-jee-customerorder/end-to-end-tutorial-1.md

 ### Step 5: Create WebSphere Application Server service instance

-1.Go to your [Bluemix console](https://new-console.ng.bluemix.net/) and create a [**WebSphere Application Server** instance](https://console-regional.ng.bluemix.net/catalog/services/websphere-application-server)
+1. Go to your [Bluemix console](https://new-console.ng.bluemix.net/) and create a [**WebSphere Application Server** instance](https://console-regional.ng.bluemix.net/catalog/services/websphere-application-server)

 2. Name your service, choose the **WAS Base Plan**, and create the instance.